Policy last updated

 Records management

-Under the Records Management – School Records Policy, schools must retain all application and enrolment forms for 7 years, or for the duration of the student’s enrolment – whichever is longest.
+Under the Records Management – School Records Policy, schools must retain all application and enrolment forms for 7 years, or for the duration of the student’s enrolment – whichever is longer.
 Both forms are used to inform enrolment decisions, which may be subject to appeal.

 Digital enrolment forms

-The enrolment form is now available as a fillable PDF.
+The enrolment form is available as a fillable PDF.
 Schools may continue to provide a hard copy of the form to parents/carers as needed.
 Where schools have established an online enrolment process based on the previous enrolment form, this will need to be updated to align with the content of the revised form.

-- existing student administration system (for example, Compass, Sentral).
+- existing student administration system (for example, Compass, Sentral)

 - encrypted PDF via email